godssleepiestkitty/Natron/Documentation/source/guide/getstarted-installation-linux.rst

 Maintenance
 -----------

-Natron includes a maintenance tool called 'NatronSetup', with this application you can easily upgrade Natron and it's components when a new version is available.
+Natron includes a maintenance tool called 'NatronSetup', with this application you can easily upgrade Natron and its components when a new version is available.
 You can also add or remove individual packages, or remove Natron completely.
 The application is in the 'Graphics' section in the desktop menu, or you can start it from the folder where you installed Natron.

 .. image:: _images/linux_install_11.png
    :width: 30%